clemcer/loggifly/README.md

 <details><summary><em>Click to expand:</em><strong> Container Config: </strong></summary>

-This is how you configure **keywords, regex patterns, action_keywords**. `action_keywords` trigger a start/stop of the monitored container:
+This is how you configure **keywords, regex patterns and action_keywords**. `action_keywords` trigger a start/stop of the monitored container:

 ```yaml
 containers: